MichalPaszkiewicz/iranianphrases/README.md

 ye lah ze			- in a moment

-na to esh tebah mikoni							- no, you are wrong
+na to eshtebah mikoni							- no, you are wrong

 Sag e man az in behtar cod minevise 			- my dog writes better code than this